jolleyjoe/ngProgressBar/README.md

 }
 ```

-- To start the timer, the 'start' value should be set to true, e.g. :
+- To start the timer :  The 'start' attribute is being observed, so in your controller, just set the relevant scope variable to true. e.g. :

 ```sh
 $scope.startProgress = function() {